tiqsclass6/gcp-webserver-homework/README.md

 # 🌐 GCP Web Server Deployment – Week 2 Homework

 This project deploys a GCP VM running a web server inside a custom VPC using Terraform.
-The web page displays your project metadata (Project ID, VPC name, Private IP), and includes mascot images and a Brazilian-themed background.
+The web page displays your project metadata (Project ID, VPC name, Private IP), and includes **Theo Hot Blonde** and **T.I.Q.S.
+Afro-Brazilian Hottie** in a Brazilian-themed background.

 ---